Dr. Edmond Chang

 professing as professor to the class, and second, are meant to be explanatory, clarifying, and

-If you are local, you can find additional writing and academic help at the Student Writing Center (SWC) on campus, a good resource for this class and other classes.
-The SWC is located in the Academic Advancement Center (AAC) on the first floor of Alden Library and offers a variety of services including help with reading, papers, brainstorming ideas, and research.
+You can find additional writing and academic help at the Student Writing Center (SWC) on campus, a good resource for this class and other classes.
+The SWC is located in the Academic Advancement Center (AAC) on the second floor of Alden Library and offers a variety of services including help with reading, papers, brainstorming ideas, and research.
 See https://www.ohio.edu/uc/aac/swc.cfm to make an appointment and for more information.

 Further resources, both on- and off-campus can be found on the Links page of the course website: